Contents

 Nouns

-Adjectives are an essential part of speech that modify and describe nouns.
-Nouns, on the other hand, are words that represent a person, place, thing, or idea.
-For example, consider the sentence: “The beautiful flowers bloomed in the garden.”
-Here, “beautiful” is the adjective that modifies the noun “flowers.”
+Adjectives modify and describe nouns.
+For example: “The beautiful flowers bloomed in the garden.”
+Here, “beautiful” modifies “flowers.”

 Pronouns